LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

     - Segments yeast cells using the [Cellpose](https://github.com/MouseLand/cellpose) (**Fig. 7**) method and generates stacks containing segmentation, skeletons, and local thickness for each cell.
     - Various measurements are taken for individual mitochondria in each cell, including length, average thickness, intensity, mitochondrial area, circularity, and cell area.
     - Supporting images and numerical results are saved as TIF and CSV files, respectively, for verification.
-    - Usage: Requires [Anaconda](https://www.anaconda.com/) installation, [Cellpose](https://github.com/MouseLand/cellpose) environment creation, and [Cellpose wrapper](https://github.com/BIOP/ijl-utilities-wrappers) for Fiji installation. **Parameters** are here *strings* defining the below mentioned naming convention and *image calibration*.
+    - *Usage*: Requires [Anaconda](https://www.anaconda.com/) installation, [Cellpose](https://github.com/MouseLand/cellpose) environment creation, and [Cellpose wrapper](https://github.com/BIOP/ijl-utilities-wrappers) for Fiji installation. **Parameters** are here *strings* defining the below mentioned naming convention and *image calibration*.
 Open the macro, select "alpha_WT_control_DIC_02.tif," and run the analysis.
 Results are stored in the directory of the selected DIC image.
 When opening resulting CSV files by Excel, use comma as a separator.
 Since the macro computes morfological parameters for each cell separately, it takes several minutes to finish.

 3.	**MITO_IMAGE_BASED_SHAPES_INTENSITIES.ijm:**

     - This macro operates by opening a segmented image in Fiji containing the "SEG" string and its corresponding fluorescence image with the "pro" string in the same directory.
     - It conducts an analysis of intensities, perimeter, length of the major and minor axes of the circumscribed ellipse, and [morphological characteristics](https://imagej.net/ij/docs/menus/analyze.html#set) – circularity, aspect ratio, roundness, solidity – of individual mitochondria on the entire image.
     - Results, including an image with numbered outlines of mitochondria and a CSV file containing their parameters, are saved in the same directory.
-    - Usage: **Parameters** are *image calibration* values.
+    - *Usage*: **Parameters** are *image calibration* values.
 Open a segmented picture ("alpha_WT_control_SEG_02.tif"), then run the macro.
 Results are saved in the directory of the segmented picture.

 Naming convention of our images:
 - Experiment Name_DIC_number.tif = DIC image;